 NEW FEATURE: Fast Food and Chain Restaurant Do-it-at-Home DUPES for LESS!

-Screw Wendy's Price Gouging: Make Their Chil at HOME!
+Screw Wendy's Price Gouging: Make Their Chili at HOME!

 Their big "secret?"
 Sugar, and probably butter.
 Sugar helps cut the acidity of the tomato and "caramelize" the ground beef.
 Butter adds richness and brings out some of the other flavors.